“Restore us, O God; let your face shine, that we may be saved!”

 We pray for restoration, hope for it, long for it with desperate hearts.
 We need the fixing, mending, healing power of God in our relationships, in our worship, in our churches, in our sick and hurting bodies, in our grief, in our finances, and more.

-What we usually long for in the midst of brokenness is full-circle restoration.
+But so often we think that means full-circle restoration.
 We want what we once had, what Satan took from us, or what we’ve lost along our journey.

 Give us back the good old days!

 And it seemed like that’s exactly what God did.
 When Nehemiah returned to rebuild the ruins of the Jerusalem walls, he began at the Valley Gate (Nehemiah 2:13).
-Then, 52 days later, they finished the job and celebrated with choirs, corporate praise, rededication, and a procession that marched out through the gates they had rebuilt, starting with what scholars believe was the Valley Gate.
+Then, 52 days later, they celebrated with a march through those rebuilt gates, starting once again with what many scholars believe was the Valley Gate.

-And yet, this wasn’t exactly the same as what they had lost, and that’s also reason to rejoice!
-These were rebuilt walls, walls with a testimony.
+And yet, this wasn’t exactly the same as what they had lost; these were rebuilt walls, walls with a testimony.
 They showed God’s faithfulness to His people, bringing them back from captivity and helping them rebuild their land.

-The rebuilt walls in our lives are also a testimony of God’s faithful lovingkindness and mercy.
-They can’t possibly be misunderstood or misinterpreted as walls pounded into place by our own ability and strength.
+The rebuilt walls in our lives are also a testimony of God’s faithful loving-kindness and mercy.

 “And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you” (1 Peter 5:10, ESV).

-He doesn’t just give us back the pieced-together remnants of our past; He restores us in a way that makes us stronger, and He does it Himself, stitching us back together with His own patient hand.
+He doesn’t just give us back the pieced-together remnants of our past; He restores us in a way that makes us stronger, and He does it Himself, crafting us into wholeness with His own patient hand.

-Heather King is a wife, mom, Bible Study teacher, writer for www.myfrienddebbie.com and worship leader.
+Heather King is a wife, mom, Bible Study teacher, writer and worship leader.
 Most importantly, she is a Christ follower with a desire to help others apply the Bible to everyday life with all its mess, noise, and busyness.
+Her book, Ask Me Anything, Lord: Opening Our Hearts to God’s Questions, is available now!
 To read more devotionals by Heather King, click here.